 [Inquiries] Kanagawa Philharmonic Ticket Service Tel.
 045-226-5107 (Weekdays 10:00-18:00)

-We will be giving away tickets to 2 groups of 4 people for the ``13th Fresh Concert'' to be performed at Yokohama Minato Mirai Hall from 14:00 on Sunday, March 10th.
+We will be giving away tickets to the 13th Fresh Concert, which will be held at Yokohama Minato Mirai Hall from 2:00 p.m. on Sunday, March 10th, to two groups of four people.

 【Application method】

-If you would like to receive a viewing ticket, please apply using the application form below.
-We look forward to receiving your applications.
+If you would like to receive a viewing ticket as a gift, please apply using the application form below.
+We look forward to receiving your application.

 Until 24:00 on Wednesday, February 20th

-Winners will be notified by email, so please be careful of your spam email settings.
-Emails will be sent from the Magcul.net Management Office (info.magcul@gmail.com).
+Winners will be notified by email, so please be careful to check your spam settings.
+Emails will be sent from the Magcal.net Management Office (info.magcul@gmail.com).

-*The personal information you provide will not be used for any purpose other than the lottery.
+*Personal information provided will not be used for any purpose other than the lottery.